Interdisciplinary Visual Artist

 S T A T E M E N T :

 I am an interdisciplinary visual artist & photographer.
 My work documents transition, explores healing, ritual and ceremonial rites of passage.
 I’m interested in the intersection between the physical and the spiritual, as well as the transitional space between birth and death.

 My Grandfather, also an interdisciplinary visual artist, has a deep impact on my art practice—his fingerprint is in this work.
 My mother’s writing, my Grandmother’s sewing, and my Great Grandmother’s skill in quilting have all found manifestation in my work.
 In this way, the work is not just mine but also my Grandfather’s, my Grandmother’s, my Mother’s, and that of those who came before us.

 The essence of my work expands beyond my personal practice and engages collaboratively with community.
 I bring art-based ritual to various communities in the forms of intergenerational storytelling, performance, ceremonial rites of passage, installation, sensory therapy and deep meditative rest experiences.
 Ultimately, I am here to unearth the deep well of ever-replenishing strength, resilience, and joy that lives in our bones and in the back corridors of our hearts.
-To ritualize the mundane, and to rediscover peace, wonder and happiness for us all.
+To ritualize the mundane, and to rediscover peace, wonder and happiness.

 See select exhibitions, publications & highlights below: